vincentarelbundock/WDI/README.md

 ![GDP per capita in North America](https://github.com/vincentarelbundock/WDI/raw/master/web/gdp_per_capita.jpg)

-Note: You can use 'all' to download data for all available countries.
+Note: You can use `country='all'` to download data for all available countries.
 You can also feed a vector of indicator strings if you want to download multiple indicators at once.

 # Updating series list